YinJC/uk-tex-faq/FAQ-tds.md

----
-layout: page
-title: What is the TDS?
+# What is the TDS?
----

 TDS is an acronym for ''TeX Directory Structure''; it specifies a standard way of organising all the TeX-related files on